geekpro404/holy-alquran/CONTRIBUTING.md

 Holy Al-Quran is open for any contribution.
 If you have any Idea, Suggestion, Report or Request please let me know.
 I will be happy to help you.

 ## Pull Request
 Pull requests are the best way to propose changes.
+Although this project is open source, but due to some issue full code aren't available yet.
+Soon it will be open to everyone.
+But still you can change on available code.

 1. Fork the Repository
 2. Keep your branch on `master`.